Steamhammer (album)

-Steamhammer, also known as Reflection, was the debut album by the British rock band Steamhammer, issued in March 1969.
+Steamhammer was the debut album by the British rock band Steamhammer, issued in March 1969.
 Steamhammer was American blues guitarist Freddy King's backing band whenever he toured England.
 The musicians in the band were Martin Quittenton (guitar), Kieran White (vocals, guitar, harmonica), Martin Pugh (guitar), Steve Davy (bass), and Michael Rushton (drums).
 The album includes classic blues numbers by B.B.
 King ("You'll Never Know") and Eddie Boyd ("Twenty-four Hours"), as well as compositions by band members White, Quittenton, and Pugh.
 The session musicians Harold McNair (flute) and Pete Sears (piano) also appear on the album.

 The song "Junior's Wailing" was recorded by Status Quo on their album Ma Kelly's Greasy Spoon in 1970.